 While you occasionally may feel a pinch when the needles first go in, that sensation disappears immediately.
 You will not feel "needly" during treatment.
 When you are uncomfortable, it's natural to begin to resist the treatment, ultimately making it less effective.
 If you feel any discomfort, we will work to adjust things so you are able to rest with ease.

-The most common thing I hear after clients experience their first needle is, "Oh, that's it??"
+The most common thing clients say after they experience their first needle is, "Oh, that's it??"
 This is meant to be a gentle process.

 Do you have to believe in acupuncture in order for it to work?

-No, all I ask is that you are open to the possibility that it will help.
+No, what's important is that you are open to the possibility that it can help.

 How many treatments will it take until I feel better?

-Ideally, you will begin to feel better after the first treatment.
-I prefer to see clients initially once a week for four to six weeks to get a clear sense on how the treatments are working.
-While we all want symptoms to disappear immediately, the path towards the longest-term success and well-being is to have slow, measured improvements.
+Ideally, you will begin to feel some relief after the first treatment.
+Ideally, treatments will be scheduled once a week for four to six weeks, and then tapering in frequency after that.
+While we all want symptoms to disappear immediately, the path towards the longest success and well-being is to have slow, measured improvements.
 If things suddenly disappear, they can reappear just as suddenly.